pranav-ganesh/tp/docs/UserGuide.md

 * If only one argument is given, it will be interpreted as a `CATEGORY` (e.g., `filter 1000` will cause `1000` to be interpreted as a `CATEGORY`)

+Examples:
+* `filter called` filters the displayed list to show uncalled contacts first
+* `filter called 2` filters the displayed list to show uncalled contacts first and to only show the first two contacts
+* `filter gender 3` filters the displayed list to show female contacts first and to only show the first three contacts

 **Common issues:**
 * _Category can only be either "called" or "gender"_: <br />